ducky427/ducky427.github.com/_posts/2014-10-03-extending-cypher.md

 Obviously now to add more functions to cypher is really easy.
 All I need to do is add another `defmethod` in my Clojure code.

 The changes I had to make to Cypher in Neo4j codebase are [here](https://github.com/ducky427/neo4j/commit/359294e8711550cf47cd553e09cb638a637cca3c).
-The meat of the change is the `compute` method of `SpecialFunc` class:
+The meat of the change is in the `compute` method of `SpecialFunc` class:

 ```scala
 package org.neo4j.cypher.internal.compiler.v2_1.commands.expressions